project-sekai-ctf/sekai.team/data/blog/insomni-hack-teaser-2022/expiltration.md

 From online resources about Raspberry Pi, we can know that `led0` is the green LED and `led1` is the red LED.

-A Python script can be written to extract the luminosity of the LEDs frame-by-frame.
-The luminosity can then be polarized and compared to extract the bits.
+A Python script can be written to extract the luminance of the LEDs frame-by-frame.
+The luminance can then be polarized and compared to extract the bits.

 ```py
 import cv2